ChampionZP/railways-maintenance/README.md

 Policy gradient can be developed for optimizating the repair level in a continues space, e.g., [0, 1];
 # Interval prediction/estimation
 Compared with point estimates, interval estimate considers the uncretainty.
+# Classification framework for Yellow and Red
+A generic framework for multisensor degradation modeling based on supervised classification and failure surface
+# Location
+Different locations have different degradation rate, how to model the common factor and the random factors?